yiyonglim/COMP2042_CW_LimYiYong/README.md

 -	Create game menu (Leaderboard)
       - Show top 10 high score

-***This whole class is fully self-made , further details and explanation of codes are at MainMenu.java***
+***This whole class is fully self-made , further details and explanation of implemented codes are at MainMenu.java***

 >**Vehicle.java (com.yiyonglim.Obstacle)**